mattiaghilardi/CryptoTraits/README.md

 <br>2.6.
 Once the reference lines are drawn, you need to select the body area, from the tip of the snout to the narrowest point of the caudal peduncle (line F).
 To do this, trace a polygon and adjust it as needed. **You MUST cross line F**, the extra area selected will then be automatically cut at line F.

 <br>2.7.
 You are almost done with the first image.
 Follow the instructions of the next two steps to add a point at the tip of the upper jaw and another at the corner of the mouth (i.e. the intersection between the maxilla and the mandible).
-After these steps the analysis of the image is completed and the results file containing values for [16 morphological traits](https://github.com/mattiaghilardi/CryptoTraits/tree/main/Docs/Definitions%20of%20traits%20and%20reference%20lines.pdf) is saved in the chosen directory.
+After these steps, the analysis of the image is completed and the results file containing values for [16 morphological traits](https://github.com/mattiaghilardi/CryptoTraits/tree/main/Docs/Definitions%20of%20traits%20and%20reference%20lines.pdf) is saved in the chosen directory.
 The ROIs are saved in their directory, where also the rotated or straightened images are saved as `.jpg` files to allow reproducibility.
 The image is closed and the next is opened.

 <br>2.8.
 Repeat steps 2.2. to 2.7. for all the images you decided to analyse.
 Once finished, a message (Fig. 10) will remind you where the ROIs and results are saved, as well as how many images you analysed.
 You can check that they are saved properly before closing the results table.